-Tucked away amongst the mountains in Central Honshu, the small city of Takayama was, until relatively recently, one of Japan’s best kept secrets.
-Nowadays, however, its well-preserved quarter full of Edo-era architecture and its wealth of shrines, temples, and museums attract more and more visitors every year.
+Tucked away among the mountains in Central Honshu, the small city of Takayama was, until relatively recently, one of Japan’s best kept secrets.
+Nowadays, however, its well-preserved quarter full of Edo-era architecture and its wealth of shrines, temples, and other tourist attractions lure more and more visitors every year.

 10. Kusakabe Folk Museum

 Located in an old merchant and moneychanger’s home, the Kusakabe Folk Museum is a striking building that exhibits some fantastic architecture and craftsmanship.
 Mostly made out of wood, the old house’s gorgeous interior is no less arresting, and its traditional layout dates to the 1890s.

 The Kusakabe Folk Museum has a wonderful collection of local folk art for you to peruse; this showcases some intricate and delicate carpentry, pottery, and lacquerware.
 As Takayama is particularly well-known for its fantastic artisanship and distinctive folk culture, it is well worth visiting the museum if you have the chance.

 Presenting itself as the ‘leading decorative museum in the world,’ for the last ten years, the Hida Takayama Museum of Art has been awarded three stars by Michelin.
 Remarkably, it is only one of six institutions in the country to receive such a rating, which indicates just how prestigious the award is.